-The menu as served form is to begin on October 1 of each fiscal year and end on September 30.
+The Menus as Served form is to be used at the beginning on October 1 of each fiscal year and ending on September 30.

 Make copies of the Menus as Served original on page AD-229-230 for your records.
 A form available for institutions who serve three meals per day (breakfast, lunch, and PM snack) and one for those who serve other meals.